Five Signs That Your Car Has a Bad Heater Core

 There are plenty of times when heater cores will go bottom up, and only barely exhibit one or two symptoms.
 In 90% of cases, you're going to clearly experience at least two or three signs that give away the culprit.

-In you're particular situation, especially without any loss of coolant, while I wouldn't rule out a bad heater core, I would look first towards your air conditioning unit.
+In your particular situation, especially without any loss of coolant, while I wouldn't rule out a bad heater core, I would look first towards your air conditioning unit.
 While it's not unusual for an aging vehicle to take a little time to blow out crisp and cold air, if your a/c is on the fritz, it could also be the culprit soaking your passenger side floor.
-Alternatively, you could also have a leak in the seals around your door, windshield or firewall -- all of which could be soaking the floor as well.
+Alternatively, you could also have a leak in the seals around your door, windshield or firewall—all of which could be soaking the floor as well.

 Question: Still Smelling Coolant, Is This Normal?